Boulder King Soopers shooting suspect determined incompetent for trial - KRDO

 Associated Press

-DENVER (AP) — Experts have determined that a man charged with killing 10 people at a Colorado supermarket earlier this year is mentally incompetent to stand trial for now.
+DENVER (AP) — A man charged with killing 10 people at a Colorado supermarket earlier this year has been ruled mentally incompetent to stand trial for now.

-District Attorney Michael Dougherty said Friday at a court hearing that four doctors have determined that 22-year-old Ahwad Al Aliwi Alissa isn’t mentally competent but didn't disclose more details.
+District Attorney Michael Dougherty requested that Alissa be sent to Colorado's state mental hospital in Pueblo for treatment.

-Dougherty requested that Alissa be sent to Colorado's state mental hospital for treatment.
+Friday, a judge ordered 22-year-old Ahmad Al Aliwi Alissa to be treated at the state mental hospital to see if he can be made well enough to face prosecution.

-Alissa is accused of opening fire at a busy King Soopers supermarket in the college town of Boulder last March.
+He’s accused of opening fire at a busy King Soopers supermarket in the college town of Boulder in March.

 Authorities say he killed a police officer, shoppers, and several store employees including an Olympic hopeful distance runner.